Deposit protection What conditions must be met to qualify for it? What deposits are protected?

 A legal person is constituted under a law and has a legal personality separate from that of its owner or owners.
 An entreprise’s registration in the Registre des entreprises (REQ) This link will open in a new window contains information about its legal form.
 Examples of legal persons include companies constituted under a Québec law, including the Business Corporations Act, or cooperatives constituted under the Act respecting financial services cooperatives.
 There are also other forms of legal persons, such as non-profit organizations.

 Groups of persons

 You may belong to one or more groups of persons (e.g., you and your spouse, you and your child, you and your parents, you and your fellow partners An enterprise’s registration in the REQ This link will open in a new window This link will open in a new window contains information about its legal form.
 General partnerships, limited partnerships and undeclared partnerships are not legal persons separate from their partners.
 These types of partnerships are established by persons who agree to engage in an activity and share in its profits).
 The deposits of each group of persons are protected to a maximum of $100,000.
 “Jointly held deposits” are deposits held by a group of persons whose names are noted in the records of the authorized deposit institution.

 Deposits of money in chequing and savings accounts and term deposits are protected.
 These deposits may be made in regular accounts or in savings plans such as RRSPs or TFSAs or placed for the benefit of other persons in special accounts such as trust accounts.

 Protection that is calculated by category of deposits

-Your deposits with an authorized deposit institution are protected up to a maximum of $100,000 in each of the following categories:
+Your deposits, where made with an authorized deposit institution, are protected up to a maximum of $100,000 in each of the following categories:

-- your combined total deposits in non-registered accounts (chequing or transaction account, savings account, term deposit or GIC)
+- Non-registered accounts (chequing or transaction account, savings account, term deposit or GIC).